 - Select the checkbox next to the properties that you want to copy, then click Copy.
 The properties are copied to the clipboard and the dialog closes.

-- Right-click on one or more target devices that will inherit the copied properties, then select the Paste menu option.
+- Right-click on one or more target devices that inherit the copied properties, then select the Paste menu option.
 The Paste Device Properties dialog appears.

 - Click Close to close the dialog.